dandavison/delta/README.md

 Colors
 ------

 All delta color options work the same way.
-There are two ways to specify a color:
+There are three ways to specify a color:

 1. RGB hex code

-   An example of passing an RGB hex code is:
+   An example of using an RGB hex code is:
    --file-color="#0e7c0e"

 2. ANSI color name